COSC-499-W2023/year-long-project-team-19/docs/weekly logs/W9 Team Log.md

 #### https://github.com/Prelude14/499UnityGameT19/tree/a260bfb034df2fbbed7a8ab87866c737e8dc1352/My%20project%20(4)

 <p>We were also able to get some testing done, thanks to Adrian writing them for his card shuffling code.
-We didn't have much time for other features this week, since we spent half of it preparing and practising
+We didn't have much time for other features this week, since we spent half of it preparing and practising for our presentation.
+We have finished the general rules of our game, but since we still need to make more cards, and each card could introduce a new rule, we haven't closed the task yet.</p>
-for our presentation.</p>